gdbroman/broman.blog/posts/senses.md

 ## Technique 1.
 Minimal Viable Code Snippet

-Find the smallest possible code snippet that examplifies the theory you're learning, and get it to run it locally.
+Find the smallest possible code snippet that exemplifies the theory you're learning, and get it to run it locally.

 Poke at it.